This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

 If you get your tax withholding right on the nose, you can make more of your money work for you sooner.

-But if you prefer to get a tax refund — for whatever the reason — make it count.
-Whether you pay down debt, give yourself more financial cushion, or build up your retirement savings, use the money to move forward with a financial goal.
+Ultimately, if you get a tax refund — for whatever the reason — make it count.
+Use it to make progress on a financial goal, like paying down debt, giving yourself more financial cushion, or building up your retirement savings.
+Your future self will thank you.

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.